 umu ada: THE COUNCIL

-One of my most recent exhibitions, held at the Jonathan Ferrara Gallery in New Orleans, was titled “Nwa Agbo: Entering Adolescence”.
-I would like to continue in this vein, drawing on elements of cultural awareness and heritage and bringing to the fore, the notion of the Umu Ada.
+One of my recent exhibitions, held at the Jonathan Ferrara Gallery in New Orleans, was titled Nwa Agbo: Entering Adolescence.
+This exhibition explored rites of passage, selfhood and tradition.
+I wish to continue in this vein, drawing on cultural awareness and inherited legacies, with particular emphasis on the powerful and enduring institution of the Umu Ada.

-The dominance of the Umu Ada in Igboland is indeed noteworthy and deserves ample recognition.
-The purpose of this body of work is to shed light on the Umu Ada and in this same course, highlight the need for women to be actively involved in policy and decision making processes that would directly contribute to nation building and development nationally and internationally.
+“ The dominance of the Umu Ada in Igboland is indeed noteworthy and deserves ample recognition.
+The purpose of this body of work is to shed light on the Umu Ada and in this same course, highlight the need for women to be actively involved in policy and decision making processes that would directly contribute to nation building and development nationally and internationally. ”

 Umu Ada | The Council I